akamai/terraform-provider-akamai/docs/resources/match_target.md

   MatchTarget
 ---

-# resource_akamai_appsec_match_target
+# akamai_appsec_match_target

-The `resource_akamai_appsec_match_target` resource allows you to create or modify a match target associated with a given security configuration and version.
+The `akamai_appsec_match_target` resource allows you to create or modify a match target associated with a given security configuration version.

 ## Example Usage